Saiyato/snapclient_docker/README.md

   Subdevices: 1/1
   Subdevice #0: subdevice #0
 ```
-Which means you will need to add the `--env` or `-e` options and reference HOST and SOUNDCARD followed by an equals sign and a value.

 ## Short and concise example
 The below example demonstrates how you can run the container using the above information.
 Note that I have added the `--rm` option, to auto-delete the container after exiting (for cleanup purposes).